tonybaloney/perflint/README.md

 Functions can have side-effects (print is a good example), so the loop-invariant scanner may give some false-positives.

-It will also highlight dotted expresions, e.g. attribute lookups.
+It will also highlight dotted expressions, e.g. attribute lookups.
 This may seem noisy, but in some cases this is valid, e.g.

 ```python
 from os.path import exists